Chart Color Schemes

 Coniston features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households account for 62.6% of all households, including 25.1% couples with children, 25.1% couples without children, and 11.7% single parent families.
-Non-family households constitute the remaining 37.4%, with lone person households at 31.7% and group households comprising 5.2%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Family households constitute 62.6% of all households, broken down into 25.1% couples with children, 25.1% couples without children, and 11.7% single parent families.
+Non-family households account for the remaining 37.4%, with lone person households at 31.7% and group households comprising 5.2% of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households